-- MODFLOW- Version: Several variants of MODFLOW are supported and included in PMWIN Pro.
+- Modflow Version: Several variants of MODFLOW are supported and included in PM.
 Each variant is associated with an executable program.
 The full paths and file names of all executable programs of MODFLOW are given in Table 2.5.
-The default Modflow Version is "MODFLOW96 + Interface to MT3D96".
-This version works with all supported transport models, including MT3D, MT3DMS, RT3D and MT3D99.
-Of particular note is that when using MODFLOW-2000 for parameter estimation, Modflow Version must be set to "MODFLOW-2000", otherwise it is not possible to switch the Flow Package (see below) to the LPF package, which are required for estimating aquifer parameters within MODFLOW-2000. - Flow Package: This dropdown box is enabled, only when Modflow Version is set to MODFLOW-2000, which includes the Layer-Property Flow (LPF) and the Block-Centered Flow (BCF) packages for formulating inter-cell hydraulic conductance terms.
-All previous versions of MODFLOW only support the BCF package.
-As the BCF or LPF packages require different aquifer parameters for formulating finite difference equations of groundwater flow, it is important to notice the following major differences between these two packages:

-- The Block Centered Flow (BCF) package supports four layer types.
+The default Modflow Version is "MODFLOW-96".
+This version works with all supported transport models.
+If you intent to do parameter-estimation runs with MODFLOW-2000, Modflow Version must be set to "MODFLOW-2000/MODFLOW-2005" and the Flow Package (see below) must be set to "Layer-Property Flow (LPF) or Upstream Weighting (UPW) Package".
+If you want to use MODFLOW-NWT, you must select "MODFLOW-2000/MODFLOW-2005", "Layer-Property Flow (LPF) or Upstream Weighting (UPW) Package", and then activate the Newton Solver (see Section 2.6.1.13). - Flow Package: This dropdown box is locked on the BCF package, if Modflow Version is MODFLOW-96.
+This dropdown box is enabled, when Modflow Version is set to MODFLOW-2000/MODFLOW-2005.
+Both MODFLOW-2000 and MODFLOW-2005 include the Layer-Property Flow (LPF) and the Block-Centered Flow (BCF) packages for formulating inter-cell hydraulic conductance terms.
+The Upstream-Weighting (UPW) package is included in MODFLOW-NWT designed to solve problems involving drying and rewetting nonlinearities of the unconfined groundwater-flow equation.
+The input data format to the UPW package is nearly identical to that of the LPF package.
+As the BCF or LPF/UPW packages require different aquifer parameters for formulating finite difference equations of groundwater flow, it is important to notice the following major differences between these packages: - The Block Centered Flow (BCF) package supports four layer types.
 Depend on the selected layer type; the required aquifer parameters of a model layer are different and listed below.
 Layer type 0: T and S

-- Layer type 1: HK and Sy.
+Layer type 1: HK and Sy.

-- Layer type 2: T, S and Sy.
+Layer type 2: T, S and Sy.

-- Layer type 3: HK, Sy and S.
+Layer type 3: HK, Sy and S.